amesar/mlflow-tools/mlflow_tools/export_import/README.md

-# Export and Import Experiments, Runs or Registered Models
+# Export and Import MLflow Experiments, Runs or Registered Models

 Tools to export and import MLflow runs, experiments or registered models from one tracking server to another.

 ## Overview

+### Experiments
+  * Export several or all experiments to a directory.
+  * Import experiments from a directory.
+  * Copy an experiment from one tracking server to another.

-### Runs
+### Run
   * Export a run to  a directory or zip file.
   * Import a run from a directory or zip file.
   * Copy a run from one tracking server to another.
   * Limitations
     * Nested runs are only supported when you import/copy an experiment.
-For a run, its a TODO.
+For a run, it is a TODO.
     * Databricks does not support notebook revision imports.

-### Experiments
-  * Export an experiment and all its runs to a directory or zip file.
-  * Import an experiment from a directory or zip file.
-  * Copy an experiment from one tracking server to another.

 ### Registered Models
   * Export a registered model to a directory.